Wenlin-Chen/PILCO/README.md

 # Probabilistic Inference for Learning Control (PILCO)

-We use a `TensorFlow v2` implementation of the [PILCO](https://ieeexplore.ieee.org/abstract/document/6654139/) Algorithm obtained and modified from [here](https://github.com/nrontsis/PILCO) (commit 6a962c8e4172f9e7f29ed6e373c4be2dd4b69cb7).
+We use a `TensorFlow v2` implementation of the [PILCO](https://ieeexplore.ieee.org/abstract/document/6654139/) Algorithm obtained and modified from [here](https://github.com/nrontsis/PILCO).
 ## The Cart-Pole Swing-Up Example

 Since OpenAI gym does not contain the cart-pole swing-up example, we use a third-party implementation obtained and modified from [here](https://github.com/jfpettit/cartpole-swingup-envs).